Shohan494/l5.5/readme.md

 - modifying the existing migrations of each model according to the needs

 - creating tables using the created or edited migration files

+- in terms of many to many extra table may needed to be created (here for catagory and product)